SkepticMystic/breadcrumbs-docs/Explicit Edge Builders/Typed Links.md

 ---
 ```

-This tells Breadcrumbs that the "parent" of the current note is "A", and that its two "children" are "B" and "C".
+This tells Breadcrumbs that the `parent` of the current note is "A", and that its two `children` are "B" and "C".

 ```mermaid
 flowchart TD